 Celebrating 50 Years 1964-2014

-2014 marks the 50th year for Police Bank as mutual financial institution, owned by over 76,500 Members.
+2014 marks the 50th year for Police Bank as mutual financial institution.
 The organisation thanks all Members for their loyalty and support in helping to achieve this significant milestone.

 To celebrate the 50th milestone with Members, a promotion is launched '50 Prizes over 50 Days'.

 In September 2014, Police Bank wins 'Best Mutual Bank' and 'Most Trusted Bank' in the 2014 Mozo People's Choice Awards.